- November 22, 2017

 Both sides described three methods of fetal demise:

-Potassium chloride (KCl) injection into the unborn child’s heart with a, causing “cardiac activity to cease”;
+Potassium chloride (KCl) injection into the unborn child’s heart, causing “cardiac activity to cease”;

 Digoxin (heart medication for adults) injection in the unborn child’s body or amniotic fluid, causing “cardiac activity to cease”; and